mksambell/band_website_hot_gin_swing/TESTING.md

 ### Unresolved

 - The contact form, though acting as expected, does not yet post anywhere.
 This is something that would need to be addressed before going live.
+- The embedded Youtube videos in the Media section significantly effect the load time of the Music page.
+A potential fix is to use a custom element that loads first, and allows the video to be called when requested.
+See [Future improvements](#future-improvements) below for a link to an example.

 [Back to top](#contents)